hacanand/spotlight/README.md

 This is an Expo project designed to demonstrate building and running a mobile app with React Native and Expo.
 It supports both Android and iOS platforms.

+# **Install the apk file from Release section**
+Go to  [Release section](https://github.com/hacanand/spotlight/releases) to download the apk file and install it in your android device to see the app in action, you can also see the screenshots below to see the app in action.

 ## Get started (locally)

 1. **Clone the Prject from Github**